oudlabs/oudpockit/README.md

 * Updating the hostname for some demonstrations to use fully qualified hostname
 * Setting up operating system (OS) service management for reboot after OS reboot

-Enabling passwordless sudo configuration can be accomplished by adding a line to the /etc/sudoers file for the runtime user of your Linux host similar to the follownig: ouduser   ALL=(ALL)   NOPASSWD: ALL
+Enabling passwordless sudo configuration can be accomplished by adding a line to the /etc/sudoers file for the runtime user of your Linux host similar to the follownig:
+    ouduser   ALL=(ALL)   NOPASSWD: ALL

 One of the scripts included with the OUD POC Kit strealines creation of Oracle Cloud Infrastructure (OCI) compute for demonstration use cases.
+This script is just a wrapper to the OCI command line interface.
+Directions for downloading and installing the OCI command line tool at the OCI Quickstart Guide at <https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm>.
+The manage_oci.sh works on MacOS and Linux systems.

-Here is a sample invocation for launching a compute instance named node1 in the us-phoenix-1 region that will have a public IP address, an AMD-E5 processor, 32GB of RAM, 200GB boot volume storage, will run Oracle Linux 9 and create the /u01 base directory for OUD POC Kit demonstrations.
+The following sample invocation shows how to launch a compute instance named node1 in the us-phoenix-1 region of a specific compartment that will have a public IP address, an AMD-E5 processor, 32GB of RAM, 200GB boot volume storage, will run Oracle Linux 9 and create the /u01 base directory for OUD POC Kit demonstrations.

     manage_oci.sh launch --name node1 --compartment <ocid> --region us-phoenix-1 --pubip --role ds --ad uYkY:PHX-AD-1 --subnet <ocid> --arch amd-e5 --cores 1 --mem 32 --storage 200 --os ol9 --base /u01

+The following sample invocation terminates the previously created compute instance named node 1:

+    manage_oci.sh terminate --name amdtest --compartment <ocid> --region us-phoenix-1

-The following sample invocation lists all compute instances in the specified compartment and region:
+The following sample invocation shows the state and shape of all compute instances in the us-phoenix-1 region of the specified OCI compartment:

+    manage_oci.sh list --compartment <ocid> --region us-phoenix-1

+The following sample invocation shows the private and public IP addresses of each compute instances in the us-phoenix-1 region of the specified OCI compartment:

+    manage_oci.sh list net --compartment <ocid> --region us-phoenix-1

 ## Installation